emertechie/docs-demo/docs/api-guide/reference/environments.md

 :::warning

-Use the staging environment while testing your app, to not affect the production database.
+Use the staging environment while testing your app to not affect the production database.

 :::